Last Updated: June 26, 2020

 Employee Parking: The airport's employee shuttle bus service was temporarily halted on March 19, and employee parking relocated on-site in the Cypress Garage until further notice.
 Employees can now park in Levels 7, 8, and 9.

 - Transportation Security Administration (TSA): For passenger screening checkpoint opening hours, click here.

-- U.S. Customs & Border Protection (CBP): Effective March 19, CBP has temporarily suspended operations at Trusted Traveler Program enrollment centers until at least May 1, 2020, to minimize the exposure of CBP personnel and the public to COVID-19.
+- U.S. Customs & Border Protection (CBP): Effective March 20, the CBP has temporarily suspended operations at Trusted Traveler Program enrollment centers until at least July 6, 2020, to minimize the exposure of CBP personnel and the public to COVID-19.
 Enrollment on Arrival will remain operational.
+(Updated: June 11, 2020)

 Broward County Aviation Department's Response to COVID-19

 The Broward County Aviation Department (BCAD) continues to work closely with the Centers for Disease Control and Prevention (CDC) and Broward County Public Health Officials to monitor the developments of the Coronavirus (COVID-19).
 BCAD is conducting daily update calls with Broward County Emergency Management Division and in contact with airport stakeholders, as well as local and federal partners.
 Additionally, in unison with Broward County, Fort Lauderdale-Hollywood International Airport (FLL) is in monitoring and initial readiness mode.
 The Aviation Department has a response plan in place for FLL, which will be activated in the event an infected individual is identified at the airport.

 BCAD is playing its part to plan for and mitigate potential impacts of COVID-19 at FLL and North Perry Airport (HWO) as our primary goal is the safety and well being of our guests and employees.

 FLL passengers are encouraged to check with their airline for the latest travel and flight advisories.